yisunlp/yisunlp.github.io/_pages/about.md

 Before this, I received my Bachelor’s degree (2019-2023, computer science) from Soochow University.

-At present, I am working as a kuai Star intern at [Kwai](https://www.kuaishou.com/).
+At present, I am working as a Kuai Star intern at [Kuaishou](https://www.kuaishou.com/).

 My research interest includes Natural Language Processing (NLP), Large Language Models (LLM).
 > The future belongs to those who believe in the beauty of their dreams.